mattpopovich/mattpopovich.com/_posts/2021-08-16-how-to-install-the-safari-lastpass-extension-for-mac.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
 #  alt: image alternative text
+description: The Mac App Store version of LastPass does not include the Safari extension, here's how to properly install it
 ---

 LastPass extension for Safari not showing?
 Safari LastPass extension not working?
 Read on!